spaceshuttl/visionary/README.md

 # Visionary Password Manager
 A smarter password manager.

 Conventional password managers have many flaws.
-They work by first generating strong, random, passwords,; encrypting them with a master password; and then storing the encrypted passwords somewhere for later retrieval.
+They work by first generating strong, random, passwords; encrypting them with a master password; and then storing the encrypted passwords somewhere for later retrieval.
 Sometimes, the encrypted data can be synced other devices for ease of access.

 There are a few problems with this approach: